-Residents sometimes contact me about the Independent Parliamentary Standards Authority's (IPSA) regulation of MPs expenses and I wished to create this webpage to set out clearly the facts around MPs costs.
+Residents sometimes contact me about the Independent Parliamentary Standards Authority's (IPSA) regulation of MPs expenses and I wished to create this page to set out clearly the facts around MPs' business expenses.

 Since 2010, responsibility for deciding the salaries and expenses of Members of Parliament has rested with the IPSA.
 IPSA is a public body which was established by statute.
 It works independently of the Government and any Members of Parliament.
 I do not control IPSA's decisions.

 Members of Parliament no longer set either the level of parliamentary salaries or the rules that govern our costs, which are commonly referred to as business expenses.
 In addition, IPSA has responsibility for the administration of parliamentary pensions.

 MPs Pay and Pensions